Falisci

-Falisci is the ancient Roman exonym for an Italic tribe who lived in what is now northern Lazio, on the Etruscan side of the Tiber River.
-They spoke an Italic language, Faliscan, closely akin to Latin.
+The Falisci were an Italic tribe who lived in what is now northern Lazio, on the Etruscan side of the Tiber River.
+They spoke an Italic language, Faliscan, closely related to Latin.
 Originally a sovereign state, politically and socially they supported the Etruscans, joining the Etruscan League.
 This conviction and affiliation led to their ultimate near destruction and total subjugation by Rome.